reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 ARGOCD_REPO_PASSWORD_SECRET: "<token-value>"
 ```

-* `ARGOCD_REPO_URL_SECRET` points to the dedicated ArgoCD repository to use.
-Do NOT include ".git" at the end of it.
 * `ARGOCD_REPO_USERNAME_SECRET` typically is just any non-empty value and is not actually used in authentication.
 * `ARGOCD_REPO_PASSWORD_SECRET` is the value of the Personal Access Token.